8 signs that stress is affecting your health

 If you have neck pain or back pain that lasts for several weeks, it’s a good idea to see your primary care doctor.
 Seek help sooner if you also have loss of bladder or bowel control or trouble walking.

 The effects of stress can be felt in the pelvic region as well.
 Stress-related tightening of the pelvic muscles in women can contribute to pelvic pain, painful intercourse and urination difficulties.
-A pelvic floor physical therapist can help.
+A pelvic and abdominal health expert can help.

 Cortisol tends to make both women and men — but especially menopausal women — deposit fat more in the belly area.